jzhou31415/JHU-SIS-Registration-Bot/README.md

 3. Save changes and exit

 ## Usage
 Make sure all of your classes are already in your SIS cart before running using.
-Then run the following command in Command Prompt/Terminal at least 1 minute (ideally 5 minutes) before 7:00 AM on registration day
+Then run the following command in Command Prompt/Terminal on registration day at least 1 minute (ideally 5 minutes) before 7:00 AM on registration day

     python "path to SIS_bot.py"
 Replacing "path to SIS_bot.py" with the actual path which on windows looks like the following: